-- Underutilized public lands such as abandoned lots, unmanaged land, or turf
+- Public lands such as abandoned lots, unmanaged land, or turf

 - Public Utility Right of Ways (vegetation underneath power lines and on top of buried power lines and pipes)